DG Patterns Loose Fit Raglan Top, Dress and Jacket

 For the black and white polka dot dress, the sleeve length was determined by the pattern of the fabric.
 I wanted to take advantage of the gradation.
 They ended up about 3/4-length.
 I turned up 1″ and just did a straight stitch, as I didn’t have access to my serger.
 Then I turned up 1-1/2″ and straight stitched for the hem.
 And done!

 The polka dot was my ‘muslin’, so then I cut it out of this lovely tonal grey fabric.
 I saw this stripe in my stash, and thought they worked well together.

 For this dress, I added a flange of the stripe that I found in my stash along the raglan sleeve seam, to add a little more visual interest to the garment.
 I also changed the neckline as I did above, adding a strip of fabric and stitching in the ditch to secure it.

-Check out all of the posts about dresses on Create Whimsy!
+Check out all of the posts about clothes on Create Whimsy!